Iodine: Properties

 Iodine is the fourth halogen, being a member of group 17 in the periodic table, below fluorine, chlorine, and bromine; since astatine and tennessine are radioactive, iodine is the heaviest stable halogen.
 Iodine has an electron configuration of [Kr]5s^{2}4d^{10}5p^{5}, with the seven electrons in the fifth and outermost shell being its valence electrons.
-Like the other halogens, it is one electron short of a full octet and is hence an oxidising agent, reacting with many elements in order to complete its outer shell, although in keeping with periodic trends, it is the weakest oxidising agent among the stable halogens: it has the lowest electronegativity among them, just 2.66 on the Pauling scale (compare fluorine, chlorine, and bromine at 3.98, 3.16, and 2.96 respectively; astatine continues the trend with an electronegativity of 2.2).
-Elemental iodine hence forms diatomic molecules with chemical formula I_{2}, where two iodine atoms share a pair of electrons in order to each achieve a stable octet for themselves; at high temperatures, these diatomic molecules reversibly dissociate a pair of iodine atoms.
-Similarly, the iodide anion, I^{−}, is the strongest reducing agent among the stable halogens, being the most easily oxidised back to diatomic I_{2}.
-(Astatine goes further, being indeed unstable as At^{−} and readily oxidised to At^{0} or At^{+}.)
+Like the other halogens, it is one electron short of a full octet and is hence an oxidising agent, reacting with many elements in order to complete its outer shell, although in keeping with periodic trends, it is the weakest oxidising agent among the stable halogens: it has the lowest electronegativity among them, just 2.66 on the Pauling scale (compare fluorine, chlorine, and bromine at 3.98, 3.16, and 2.96 respectively; astatine continues the trend with an electronegativity of 2.2, while that of tennessine is unknown).
+Elemental iodine hence forms diatomic molecules with chemical formula I2, where two iodine atoms share a pair of electrons in order to each achieve a stable octet for themselves; at high temperatures, these diatomic molecules reversibly dissociate a pair of iodine atoms.
+Similarly, the iodide anion, I-, is the strongest reducing agent among the stable halogens, being the most easily oxidised back to diatomic I2.
+(Astatine goes further, being indeed unstable as At- and readily oxidised to At^{0}| or At+.)

 The halogens darken in colour as the group is descended: fluorine is a very pale yellow, chlorine is greenish-yellow, bromine is reddish-brown, and iodine is violet.